hulyak/readsmart-ai/README.md

 Enables active learning by allowing users to ask questions and explore topics in depth.

 **Key Features**:
-- Timeout protection on all AI calls (no hanging)
+- Timeout protection on all AI calls (30s for Q&A, 45s for question generation)
 - Proper session management and cleanup
 - Smart content truncation (3000 chars for Q&A, 5000 for summaries)